sumitchirania/coursera_workbench/readme.txt

 2
 3

-This is an extra line for the new branch
+This is an extra line for the the "slave" branch